 In this article:

 A credit freeze, also called a security freeze, helps stop identity thieves from taking out credit in your name by limiting new creditors from accessing your credit report.
 A freeze doesn't only secure your report against criminals, however: It limits all credit inquiries, even those that result from legitimate credit applications.
-This means that you'll need to lift the security freeze to apply for a new credit card.
+This means that you'll need to lift the security freeze to apply for a new credit card or loan.

 Luckily, it's straightforward to lift the freeze, and there are options for unfreezing or "thawing" your credit without leaving yourself open to identity theft.
 That way, you can apply for credit without losing sleep.